KaziRifatMorshed/tbtKU-Suhrrid-public/README.md

 # tbtKU-Suhrrid
 Project Name: Suhrrid (সুহৃদ)
+Website: (www.tbtku-suhrrid.me)[www.tbtku-suhrrid.me]
-Suhrrid (সুহৃদ) or tbtKU Suhrrid is a Student Service Platform for the students of Khulna University which will be a well-wisher or benefactor for searching rooms/messes and buying &amp; selling used items.
+Suhrrid (সুহৃদ) or tbtKU Suhrrid is a Student Service Platform for the students of Khulna University, which will be a well-wisher or benefactor for searching rooms/messes and buying &amp; selling used items.

 # Course Details